Visitor and Special Use Parking Permits

 Parking permits are required in all parking lots from 6 a.m. until 10 p.m., Monday through Thursday, and from 6 a.m. until 4 p.m. on Friday.
 Parking in the Residential Areas or in spaces marked ADA accessible, restricted, or reserved, is restricted at all times.

 Are you an alumnus?

-If you are an alumnus, you may be approved to purchase a commuter (C) permit, depending on availability.
+If you are an alumnus, you may be approved to purchase a General Parking or Rowdy Permit, depending on availability.
 Enrolled students are given first priority.

 Are you inviting guests to campus or having an event?

-If your office or department is hosting guests, please contact the Customer Care Center with the time, date, and where the guest(s) will go on campus at firstname.lastname@example.org.
-You will also receive a visitor permit and campus map that you can forward to your guest(s).
+If your office or department is hosting guests, please contact Parking Services with the time, date, and where the guest(s) will go on campus at email@example.com.
+You will receive a visitor permit and campus map that you can forward to your guest(s).
 If you are having the same guest(s) for multiple meeting dates, you can request a visitor permit for multiple meeting dates.

 Are you a retiree who has been hired again?

-Retirees who are hired again at Wright State must purchase a faculty and staff B Permit to park on campus.
+Retirees who are hired again at Wright State must have a valid General Parking or Rowdy Permit in order to park on the Dayton Campus.

 Vehicles used to transport individuals with disabilities should contact the Ohio Bureau of Motor Vehicles for a state-issued disability license plate or placard permit.
-If you are a person with a disability, you must have the license plate of your parked vehicle linked to your valid electronic WSU parking permit or visitor pass along with your handicap placard or plate.
+If you are a person with a disability, you must have the license plate of your parked vehicle linked to your valid electronic WSU parking permit or a visitor pass along with your handicap placard or plate.

 Dayton Raiders swim club or high school students taking swimming or music lessons may purchase a parking permit for $25 per semester.
 Permits are available in Parking Services in 065 Allyn Hall.